-Quarantine is so quarantine, - my husband and I decided and the week before last went for a walk in the mountains - away from people, the correspondent says "Voices of America" Maria Prus.
+Quarantine is so quarantine, - my husband and I decided, and the week before last we went for a walk in the mountains - away from people, says the correspondent "Voices of America" Maria Prus.
 Washington is two hours from the scenic Shenandoah National Park, it is part of the Appalachian Mountains.

 The path we chose was about half a meter wide, so sticking with it two meters away with other people was not easy.
 Some, seeing us, stopped at wide sections and politely let pass, often turning away so as not to literally breathe on each other and not exchange microbes.
 It seemed to me that older people and Asian Americans were especially cautious.

 But not everyone thought about the distance: some companies of young Americans continued to ignore our attempts to let them through and stretch as far as possible.